mathcoll/t6/bin/header.md

 <h2>Introduction</h2>
 <p>
-	t6 is using Https protocols to manage your Objects, Flows and DataPoints, Dashboards and so on.
+	t6 is using Https protocols to manage your Objects, Flows and DataPoints, Dashboards and so on.<br />
+	This documentation is aiming to give technical overview ; The <a href="https://github.com/mathcoll/t6/wiki">functionnal features are explained in the Wiki.</a>
 </p>
 <p>
 	Endpoints allows to manage your own Objects, Flows, Users, and DataPoints using normalized verbs: